 Trapped in front!
 Australia, wearing the gold, have won the gold medal!
 Hold on!
 Yastika opts for the review now.
-She looks to sweep the length ball that landed on middle and seemed to have got it off the front pad after missing it.
-Clipping the wickets and that completes Australia's triology!
+She looks to reverse-sweep the length ball that landed on middle and seemed to have got it off the front pad after missing it.
+Clipping the wickets and that completes Australia's trilogy!

 Well, that concludes women's cricket's first outing - and cricket's return after 1998 - in the Commonwealth Games.
 Do keep an eye for stories from the tournament.
 Shashank Kishore's report is in here.
 Hope you enjoyed ESPNcricinfo's coverage as much as we did in bringing it all to you.
 Thanks for joining us!
 This is Sudarshanan signing off on behalf of Alan and Vairavan.
 Ciao aficionados!

 8:32pm The medal ceremony is about to begin.
 Australia, India and New Zealand take their positions near the podium - a reminder that New Zealand downed England earlier today to ensure a podium finish.